livetheoogway/forage/README.md

 - One important prerequisite is that, you should be able to pull all data from your database, ie, you should be able to stream it out as a batched select query (on your relational DB), or a scan (Aerospike, Redis, HBase or any other non-relational DB), depending on what database you are using.
 - Size of data should be limited.
-This library has been tested for 100k rows in memory should be (todo)
+While it totally depends on how much heap you supply to your java application, it presume it shouldn't be in the range of 10s of millions.
+This library has been tested for 100k rows in memory.
+  (todo) mention details
 - Ensure your application is supplied with sufficient memory.
 A ballpark for calculating the memory for your base java application is to (todo)